Axway/amplify-central/content/en/docs/Overview/consumer_journey.md

 * Finding a product
 * Subscribing to a product
 * Requesting access to a product resource
-* Requesting credentials for a product resources
+* Requesting credentials for a product resource
 * Getting insights of the consumption

 ## Browsing the marketplace